You are here

-Catalonia: election will not solve clash of nationalismson 21 December 2017
+Catalonia: Election will not solve clash of nationalisms

 The crisis over Catalonia’s bid for independence reaches a turning point with today’s regional election.
 Both sides have run an intense campaign in unprecedented circumstances but will the election break the impasse?
 Unlikely.
 A neck-a-neck race between the two main blocs reflects a society deeply divided by rival nationalisms.
 Only a change of government in Madrid could open a way forward.
 But depending on which party wins the next general election, the crisis could even spread to other regions.